Committee of Adjustment

 How is the Public Involved?

 The Committee is required by the Planning Act and Ontario Regulations to provide notice of applications to the public.
-Notice is given in the Welland Tribune.
+Notice is given in Niagara This Week.
 As well, in addition to the requirements, notice is generally mailed to owners of land within 60 metres (200 feet) of the subject land.

 If a proposed minor variance comes to your attention and you have concerns about the effect of the minor variance, you should: